HellDiversStats/HellDiversStats/README.md

 # Need to do

+- Website
-Make the website look better
+  - Make design look a bit more modern/better/Helldivery?
-    Fix navbar - maybe add 'X Currently Playing' to the navbar.
+  -  Fix navbar - maybe add 'X Currently Playing' to the navbar.
- Fix historical player chart so its moveable/zoomable Add player count table
+  - Fix historical player chart so its moveable/zoomable
+  - Add player count table
- Possibly login/register system?
+  - Possibly login/register system?
 (Steam/Sony)
- Add stats page for planets with searchable planets so you can see stats (Maybe add historical data endpoint to API?
+ - Add stats page for planets with searchable planets so you can see stats (Maybe add
+ - Add historical data endpoint to API?
 [Will release API source code soon])
- Add map page so you can see live stats for the map/planets
+ - Add an interactive map page so you can see live stats for the map/planets

- Fix API documentation page and add more info
+ - Fix API documentation page and add more info

- Find more game API endpoints
+ - Find more game API endpoints